Home

 The possibility of reconciliation or an alternative form of early resolution should be explored carefully in every case in which that is appropriate.

-Part 11 is there for a fair process for the complainant and the respondent, which is why we work within the guidelines of confidentiality to ensure that only those who need to know about the complaint are informed.
+Part 11 is, therefore, a fair process for the Complainant and the Respondent, which is why we work within the guidelines of confidentiality to ensure that only those who need to know about the complaint are informed.

-The process will offer support, through the District, or through alternative means depending on the case, to both parties as they navigate their way through the process.
+Both parties will be offered support, through the District, or through alternative means depending on the case, as they navigate their way through the process.

 Who manages the Complaints Process?

-The Connexional Complaints Support Manager is the appointed person by the Secretary of Conference to manage the cases within Complaints.
+The Connexional Complaints Support Manager (CCSM) is the person appointed by the Secretary of The Conference to manage the cases within Complaints.

-Along with the CCSM, there are District appointed District Resolution Officers and the Conference appoint Complaint Panel Chairs and members, Discipline Committee Chairs and members, Appeal committee Chairs and panels.
+Along with the CCSM, there are District appointed District Resolution Officers and the Conference appointed Complaint Panel Chairs and members, Discipline Committee Chairs and members, Appeal committee Chairs and panels.

 What is considered a complaint?

-Standing Order 1101 states that a complaint is a complaint for the purpose of Part 11 when a statement by any person to a member of the Church, ordained or lay, objects to the words, acts or omissions of another member or person holding Office in the Church and requesting that action be taken as a consequence.
+Standing Order 1101 states that a complaint is considered a complaint, for the purpose of Part 11, when a statement by any person to a member of the Church, ordained or lay, objects to the words, acts or omissions of another member or person holding Office in the Church and requests that action be taken as a consequence.

 Who can make a complaint?

-Anyone can make a complaint about a member of the Methodist Church, whether ordained, lay or hold an Office within the church.
+Anyone can make a complaint about a member of the Methodist Church, whether they are lay, ordained, and/or hold an office within the Church.

 How do I make a complaint?

-When a complaint is raised against the President or a District Chair, or a minister or probationer in connexional appointment (whether full-time or part-time), or against a lay connexional officer (including, for the purposes of this Standing Order, a lay member of the Connexional Team) in respect of conduct in the discharge of the respondents office, the functions of the district resolution officer shall be performed by the Secretary of Conference (or the President in the case of a complaint against the Secretary).
+According to Standing Order 1110(3), when a complaint is raised against the President of The Conference, a Chair of District, or a minister or probationer in a Connexional appointment (whether full-time or part-time), or against a lay Connexional officer (including a lay member of the Connexional Team) in respect of conduct in the discharge of the respondents office, the functions of the District Resolution Officer shall be performed by the Secretary of The Conference (or the President in the case of a complaint against the Secretary).

-This would mean that the complaint form would be sent to the Connexional Complaints Support Manager to allocate it to the appropriate person.
+In this instance, the complaint form should be sent to the Connexional Complaints Support Manager who will allocate it to the appropriate person.

 What happens if there's a conflict of interest within the complaints process?